jppollmeier/jppollmeier.github.io/README.md

     - Chooses a random move of a precomputed list of 4 moves, calculates damage, and updates the defending Pokémon's HP.

 ### 3.2 Graph Theory Algorithms

-This will be the most uninteresting implementation-section since most of the graph theory algorithms were implemented using the NetworkX library and only little adjustements or loops have been employed.
+This is a trivial section since most of the graph theory algorithms were implemented using the NetworkX library and only little adjustements or loops have been employed.
 Key algorithms and methods used include:

 #### 3.2.1 Creating Directed Graph based on Simulation:
   - Created directed graphs (`G`) from Pokémon battle outcomes, adding edges between Pokémon A and B if A beats B with a probability $\geq 0.9$.